 - Einstein was a genius.

-Suppose that, for a particular speaker Fred, the definite description that expresses the meaning of ‘Aristotle’ is ‘the last great philosopher of antiquity’.
-Then, if expanded descriptivism is correct, a sentence like (6) should sound (to Fred) trivial, analytic, necessary.
-It should sound as trivial, necessary and analytic as ‘bachelors are unmarried’ or ‘squares have four sides’ — at least to Fred.
-But it probably won't; even Fred would admit that Aristotle might never have gone into philosophy.
-Had things been different, Aristotle might (for instance) have died in infancy.
+Suppose that, for a particular speaker Fred, the definite description that most aptly expresses the meaning of ‘Aristotle’ is the last great philosopher of antiquity.
+Then, if expanded descriptivism is correct, a sentence like (6) should sound (to Fred at least) trivial, necessary, and analytic.
+It should sound as trivial, necessary and analytic as “Bachelors are unmarried” or “Squares have four sides,” at least to Fred.
+But it probably won't; even Fred will probably be willing to admit that Aristotle might never have gone into philosophy.
+Had things been different, Aristotle might (for instance) have died in infancy or pursued a career in the theater.
 This is the problem of ‘unwanted necessity.’

-Now let's consider just such a ‘possible world’: a world in which Aristotle died in infancy.
+Now let's consider just such a possible world: a world in which Aristotle died in infancy.
 Suppose that this possible world is, in other respects, pretty much like the actual world.
-And suppose, for the moment, that we adopt the description theory.
+And suppose, for the moment, that we adopt the descriptivist theory.
 Then, sentence (7), as used by English speakers in the actual world, would arguably be true of such a possible world just in case Plato was (in that possible world) fond of dogs!
-For given the suppositions in question, Plato would arguably have satisfied the description associated with ‘Aristotle’ (by hypothesis ‘the last great philosopher of antiquity’).
-But it seems intuitively implausible to suppose that the name ‘Aristotle’ — as we in fact use that name in the actual world — could be used to refer to anyone other than its actual world referent: Aristotle.
+For, given the suppositions in question, Plato would arguably have satisfied the description associated with ‘Aristotle’ (by hypothesis the last great philosopher of antiquity).
+But it seems intuitively implausible to suppose that the name ‘Aristotle’ — as we in fact use that name in the actual world — could be used to refer to anyone other than its referent in the actual world, namely Aristotle.
 Of course, had things been relevantly different, the name ‘Aristotle’ might have been used to refer to Plato (say), but given how the name is actually used, it cannot be used by speakers to refer to Plato in this — or any other possible — world in which Plato exists.
 All this suggests that names are rigid: such that they refer to the same individual in every possible world in which that individual exists.
-But definite descriptions, in contrast, do not appear to be rigid: the definite description ‘the last great philosopher of antiquity’ might well refer to (or ‘denote’) Plato in a world where Aristotle dies in infancy.
+Definite descriptions, in contrast, do not appear to be rigid: the definite description ‘the last great philosopher of antiquity’ might well refer to (or ‘denote’) Plato in a world where Aristotle dies in infancy.
 This suggests that names are semantically different from descriptions, which in turn suggests that the mechanism by which a name refers cannot be identified with some definite description.
 This is the problem of ‘rigidity.’

-Now let's move on to the problem of ‘ignorance and error.’
+Now let us move on to the twin problems of ‘ignorance and error’.
 Suppose that Fred believes of Einstein only that he was a physicist.
-Then, he will fail to refer to Einstein via his use of ‘Einstein’ because the associated descriptive content — a physicist — fails to pick Einstein out from among countless other physicists.
-This is the problem of ‘ignorance.’
+Then, he will fail to refer to Einstein via his use of the name ‘Einstein’, since the associated descriptive content, a physicist, fails to pick Einstein out from among countless other physicists.
+This is the problem of ‘ignorance’.
 Suppose now that Fred believes that Einstein was the inventor of the atomic bomb.
-(According to Kripke (1980) many speakers believe this.)
-The description theory would then predict what is surely false — that when such a speaker utters a sentence like (8), he refers not to Einstein but to Oppenheimer (the person who did in fact invent the atomic bomb).
-This is the problem of ‘error.’
+(According to Kripke (1980) many speakers believe this, or used to at least.)
+The descriptivist theory would then predict what is surely false — that when such a speaker utters a sentence like (8), he refers not to Einstein but to Oppenheimer (the person who did in fact invent the atomic bomb).
+This is the problem of ‘error’.

-Despite Searle's ingenious defense of the description theory, many have found it ultimately implausible.
-Although there has been surprisingly little response to Searle's vigorous defense of his particular version of descriptivism, the general sentiment among contemporary philosophers of language seems to be skepticism about any version of descriptivism for proper names.
-This is due (in part) to the conviction of many contemporary philosophers of language, that there is something ‘magical’ about description theories of reference.
+Despite Searle's ingenious defense of the descriptivist theory, many have found it ultimately implausible.
+This is probably due, at least in part, to the conviction of many contemporary philosophers that there is something ‘magical’ about description theories of reference.
 Such theories appear (according to these philosophers) to imbue the mind with a rather curious property: one that allows its contents to ‘magically’ attach to things outside of it.
-Causal theorist Michael Devitt (1990), echoing Hilary Putnam (1981), makes this very complaint.
+Michael Devitt (1990), echoing Hilary Putnam (1981), makes this very complaint.
 He first makes the general point that nothing inside an object is sufficient to determine its relation to something outside it.
 He then applies this principle to the case at hand, asking pointedly (p.
 91):

 How can something inside the head refer to something outside the head?
 Searle sees no problem: It just does.
 That's the real magic.